 The examination must be taken before the end of the second semester of residence.
 The language will be determined by the faculty advisor and approved by the Director of Graduate Studies.

 Recommended languages include:

 All students specializing in Asian art must acquire proficiency in modern Chinese or modern Japanese.
-Language proficiency in Asian languages can be demonstrated either through the language examination offered by this department or successful completion of third-year modern Chinese or modern Japanese in the Modern Languages & Comparative Literature Department.
+Language proficiency in Asian languages can be demonstrated either through the language examination offered by this department or successful completion of third-year modern Chinese or modern Japanese in the World Languages & Literatures Department.
 In the case where the student is specializing in a field of Asian art that is not Chinese or Japanese, the Director of Graduate Studies will determine the language requirement in consultation with the student’s advisor.